Rideshare safety and statistics

 What is rideshare insurance?

-If you fail to notify your car insurance provider that you drive for Uber or Lyft and neglect to purchase rideshare coverage, your insurer may choose to cancel or non-renew your policy.
+Keep in mind that if you don’t tell your car insurance company that you work for Uber or Lyft and you don’t buy a rideshare policy, your insurance provider might cancel or non-renew your policy.

 Who and what does rideshare insurance cover?